 Downloading Google Play opens up your Fire TV Stick to a wealth of new apps, including a number of streaming programs.
 However, securing your identity online is important when streaming or web browsing.

 To best secure your identity while streaming and browsing online through your Fire TV Stick, we suggest a VPN.
-Our best recommendation for online privacy solutions is IPVanish – a complete privacy solution for all online streaming and browsing activities.
+Our best recommendation for online privacy solutions is ExpressVPN – a complete privacy solution for all online streaming and browsing activities.

 How to Install Google Play on a Fire TV Stick